-The objective of the reference implementation is to minimize initial and ongoing configuration of the IAM system -- which lowers cost and reduces time to deploy.
+The objective of Identity Express is to minimize initial and ongoing configuration of the IAM system -- which lowers cost and reduces time to deploy.

 All functionality in Identity Express is configured through policy tables.
 For example, a table defines how identity attributes are to be validated and (re)formatted.
 Another table specifies how change requests entered into the Hitachi ID Suite portal are to be routed to authorizers.
 Additional tables provide rules to look up values for OU, home directory path, mail server and volume, etc. Other tables specify actions and time intervals for various parts of the access deactivation process.